lcrespom/Modulator/README.md

 You can directly try it out [here](//lcrespom.github.io/synth).

 ##Contributing
-Contribution is welcome.
+Contributions are welcome.
 Preferred language is TypeScript, but it is not mandatory.

 ##ToDo
 - Bugs